 Sage (or any herb like Thyme or cilantro will work fine) 2 fresh leaves/or ½tsp dried crushed

 1/4 up roasted unsalted peanuts

 1tbsp coriander seeds

 Grated coconut ¼ cup

-Tadka in oil as usual with cumin, mustard seeds, a pinch of asafetida, curry leaves
+Tadka in sesame oil with cumin, mustard seeds, a pinch of asafetida, curry leaves

 Add the eggplants to the tadka

-Roast the coriander seeds, coconuts, bay leaves, peanuts, and red chilies and grind coarsely in your coffee grinder or dry grinder
+Roast the coriander seeds, coconuts, peanuts, and red chilies and grind coarsely in your coffee grinder or dry grinder